kamax-matrix/mxisd/README.md

 ## Configure
 1. Create a new local config: `cp application.example.yaml application.yaml`
 2. Set the `server.name` value to the domain value used in your Home Server configuration
+3. Set an absolute location for the signing keys using `key.path`
-3. Provide the LDAP attributes you want to use for lookup
+4. Provide the LDAP attributes you want to use for lookup, if you want to use one
-4. Edit an entity in your LDAP database and set the configure attribute with a Matrix ID (e.g. `@john.doe:example.org`)
+5. Edit an entity in your LDAP database and set the configure attribute with a Matrix ID (e.g. `@john.doe:example.org`)

 ## Test build and configuration
 Start the server in foreground to validate the build: